rollyourown-xyz/ryo-mariadb/README.md

 # Roll Your Own MariaDB Database Server

-Deploy a MariaDB database server using Ansible, Packer and Terraform.
+This is a [rollyourown.xyz module](https://rollyourown.xyz/rollyourown/project_modules/) to deploy a MariaDB database server using Ansible, Packer and Terraform.

 ## Module Summary